seongl/tripplanner/README.md

 List of Itineraries (maybe landing view for not-first time user) (3 days)
 * [x]	User can view a list of itineraries (MY)
 * [ ]   List of itineraries is filtered by user's preferences (SL)
-* [ ]   User can sort list of itineraries based on location (nearby), highest rated, recommended, etc
-* [ ]	User can search for an itinerary based on location or title keyword

 Detail view of Itinerary (7 days)
 * [x]   User can drill down into an itinerary in the list to view details (MY)